 Finland offers a range of different residence permit options, depending on your background and individual circumstances.
-In most situations, the new resident is required to declare a legitimate reason for moving to Finland (such as work, study or family ties) as well as demonstrating that they can financially support themselves.
+In most situations, you are required to declare a legitimate reason for moving to Finland (such as work, study or family ties) as well as demonstrating that you can financially support yourself.

 It is important to apply for the correct documentation in a timely manner.
 Staying in Finland without a permit can result in fines or deportation.
 If you are unsure of which type of documentation to apply for, the Finnish Immigration Service offers an Application Finder to guide you to the right place.